Minnesota Court Records

 Criminal expungement is the process of removing court records from public view in Minnesota.
 However, expunged records in the state are not permanently deleted or destroyed.
 They remain visible to state and federal law enforcement agencies, such as the police, immigration officers, the FBI, etc.

-According to Chapter 6 of the Minnesota Revised Statutes, criminal records can only be expunged if they satisfy the following criteria:
+According to Chapter 6 of the Minnesota Revised Statutes, criminal records may only be expunged if they satisfy the following criteria:

-The individual is also required to complete all sentences, including probation or diversion programs, and remain unconvicted of any new crimes for at least five years.
-It is important to note that, according to state laws, crimes that require the individual to register as a sex offender can not be expunged or sealed.
+The individual typically must also complete all sentences, including probation or diversion programs, and remain unconvicted of any new crimes for at least five years.
+It is important to note that, according to state laws, crimes that require the individual to register as a sex offender may not be expunged or sealed.

 To get a record expunged, eligible persons may petition the court for expungement by completing the required paperwork, filling out the expungement forms, and paying the required fees.
 The judge then sets a hearing date, at which the request will be examined closely and then granted or denied.
 The hearing is usually held 60 days after the petitioner files the expungement petition.
 The criminal record is sealed after 60 days if the request is granted.